FOSS-Cell-GECPKD/OpenHack-20/README.md

 7. Sign up for GitHub student education pack with your COLLEGE email ID: https://education.github.com/pack (free access to lot of helpful resources while you're a student)
 8. Have discussions with your team and divide the work
 9. Start building!
-10. Attend weekly meetings with all OpenHack '20 participants to discuss your progress
+10. Attend weekly meetings and show-and-tells with all OpenHack '20 participants to discuss your progress

 ## Resources to get better at git and GitHub